idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ## Problem Specification

 Due to the current lack of data on hot channel factors in lead-cooled fast reactors (LFR), a small 7-pin ducted LFR “mini-assembly” was developed as a proof-of-concept demonstration.
-The miniassembly is based on a 127-pin ducted LFR assembly prototype [!citep](HCFReport,WECLFR) and is shown in [setup].
+The mini-assembly is based on a 127-pin ducted LFR assembly prototype [!citep](HCFReport,WECLFR) and is shown in [setup].
 The fuel rod geometry was adopted from the full assembly except there is no helium gap between the annular fuel and the cladding.
 Pin pitch, duct thickness, and height of the active fuel rod were